List of One-Punch Man characters: Zombieman

 Zombieman (ゾンビマン, Zonbiman), at rank 8, is a zombie hero with short black hair and wears a jacket.
 He is a practically immortal hero who can regenerate from any wound.
 It is later revealed that he was a former test subject of the House of Evolution, having planned to get revenge on them until he abandoned his personal matter when he learned Saitama is the main reason the organization have fallen, and reformed as a food shop.
+He is also one of Isamu's closest friend and acquaintance.

 His innate fighting abilities are nonexistent compared to those of the other S-Class heroes, so he utilizes his regeneration for unconventional tactics that pinpoint the opponent's weaknesses.
 Battles against him often devolve into wars of attrition.

-In the anime, Zombieman is voiced by Takahiro Sakurai in Japanese and by Vernon Dew in English.
+Zombieman is voiced by Takahiro Sakurai in the original Japanese version and by Vernon Dew in the English dub.

-Drive Knight
+Zero

-Zero (ゼロ), also known by his hero name, Drive Knight (駆動騎士/ドライブナイト, Kudō Kishi/Doraibunaito), at rank 9, is a black-uniformed cyborg with a white mask face and a single eye.
+Zero (ゼロ), also known by his<!- former--> hero name, Drive Knight (駆動騎士/ドライブナイト, Kudō Kishi/Doraibunaito), at rank 9, is a black-uniformed cyborg with a white mask face and a single eye.
 He is shrouded in mystery since Genos asserted that nobody knows his true origins nor goals.
 In the battle with the Dark Matter Thieves, he warns Genos to watch out for Metal Knight Bofoi as a possible enemy.
-Drive Knight uses a special box as his weapon, which he can reshape into "Tactical Transformations", each transformation a powerful weapon to deal with a certain type of situation.
-He is also revealed to be a victim to Mad Cyborg as Genos and Kuseno, and Bofoi was its creator.
+Drive Knight uses a special box as his weapon, which he can reshape into "Tactical Transformations", each transformation has a powerful weapon to deal with a certain type of situation.

-Drive Knight is voiced by Yōji Ueda in the Japanese version and by Todd Haberkorn in the English dub.
+Drive Knight is voiced by Yōji Ueda in the original Japanese version and by Todd Haberkorn in the English dub.

 Pig God

 Pig God (豚神, Buta Gami/Buta-shin), ranked 10, is an extremely fat hero typically seen eating, dressed with a dark sweater and light pants.

 He is shown to have superhuman durability due to his many layers of fat, as well as either a strong resistance or complete immunity to various poisons.
 Additionally, he can open his mouth to a ridiculous degree, often swallowing large enemies whole.

-He is voiced by Daisuke Namikawa in the Japanese version and by Marc Diraison in the English dub.
+Pig God is voiced by Daisuke Namikawa in the original Japanese version and by Marc Diraison in the English dub.